Permanent V Temporary Fillers – what’s the difference?

 - Will the permanent filler treatment take place in a sterile environment, like an operating theatre?
 If not, what contingencies does the medical clinic have in place if infection occurs?

-- What permanent filler experience and training has the Cosmetic Doctor or Cosmetic Nurse got?
+- What permanent filler experience and training has the Cosmetic Doctor or Cosmetic Nurse had?

 - Has the medical clinic got up to date before and after photos of patients with permanent fillers?

 Since 2005, Dr Gavin Chan and his team of highly trained and experienced Cosmetic Doctors and Cosmetic Nurses have been refreshing their patient’s faces by using fillers.
-For patients who are interested in permanent filler treatment, an initial consultation is required.
-Not all patients will be suitable for permanent filler treatment.
-If you’ve got a lot of volume loss in your face, facial fat transfer may be a more appropriate treatment.
+At Victorian Cosmetic Institute we no longer perform treatments using permanent fillers.
+For patients who are interested in temporary filler treatment, an initial consultation is required.
+Not all patients will be suitable for filler treatment.
 Call our friendly customer service team to book a consultation today 1300 863 824.